danfuzz/samizdat/samizdat-0/README.md

 Every file starts with a standard boilerplate copyright header.
 After that, most files have a brief comment about their contents.

+Variables, functions, types, and elements of structures all have documentation comments that start with `/**` as the usual indication that they are intended to be "published" documentation.

-Comment text is written using Markdown syntax.
+Comment text is written using Markdown syntax, even when not marked `/**`.

-Comments on definitions and declarations take a "DRY" attitude, with header files being the "source of truth".
+A general aim of commenting is to take a "DRY" attitude, with header files being the "source of truth".
 Comments of the form `"/* Documented in header"` are used liberally in source (non-header) files as an explicit indication that the so-marked item does in fact have